MEIR Course

 Suitable teaching area with writing space for students(classroom, theater, lecture hall, etc.)

-Audio/Video capability in the teaching area
+Audio/Video capability and internet access available in the teaching area

 Designated host facility Point of Contact (POC) for further coordination